owtf/user-docs/usage/targets.rst

 Managing Targets
 ================

-The targets page also known as target manager presents a ton of information.
+The targets page also known as the target manager presents a ton of information.
 It has three important features

     * A textarea to add new targets
     * A targets table to go search through targets